andrejsimke/gamanza/README.md

 - Medium: Bug can be fixed in the normal course of development
 - Low: Bug can be fixed in the future or if there is nothing more important
 - Lowest: Bug may or may not be fixed.

+7. Assume you are the QA lead for a new major product with a set project deadline.
+Briefly describe how you would go about the following:<br>
+• Implementing QA process into the project<br>
+• Ensuring product successfully passes QA<br>
+• Making sure the project deadline is met<br>
+- Figure out what are the product requirements.
+Good definition could/should prevent bugs instead finding/fixing them during testing.
+- Plan the tests.
+Create scope of tests, establish deadlines.
+- Create test cases (API, UX/UI, manual and/or automatic)
+- Execute tests (API, UX/UI, manual and/or automatic).
+Report found bugs.
+Update test cases.
+- Execute tests again to ensure reported bugs were fixed.
+- Run tests after release.
+Perform smoke test to ensure build is stable.

+8. Assume that only one area of the application has been changed, how much time do you think should be spent testing each segment of the app (new functionality, core functionality, all functionality, etc.)?
+Give an estimate in % for each segment and explain your decision.
+- It depends if changed area of app effects other parts of the app.
+Developer could give more info regarding that.
+- New functionality: 80 % - Most important.
+Needs to be thoroughly QA-ed.
+- Core functionality: 15 % - Check if new functionality effects core functionalities.
+- All functionality: 5 % - Smoke test for other functionalities."

+9. Are you familiar with any test automation tool?
+Have you ever used automated testing in apps?
+How would you introduce automated testing to our apps?
+- Postman with CLI Newman and newman-reporter-htmlextra.
+I made Postman collection with test scenarios for staging, production environment.
+Collection ran via Postman or in Postman CLI called Newman.
+My final implementation ran collection every morning via Github actions generating HTML report accessable via Github page.
+- Similar could be done for other apps (if apps use API calls).
+Scenarios for e.g. roulette could be made (bet on one number, on two numbers and color green...
+Postman collection would include those multiple scenarios which would then be ran.